carla-simulator/carla/README.md

 - [x] Support ROS interface
 - [x] Allowing for flexible and user-friendly import and editing of maps
 - [x] Control of all vehicles from client side
-- [ ] Control of pedestrians from client side
+- [x] Control of pedestrians from client side
+- [x] No rendering mode for high performance simulation
 - [ ] Support parallel simulation of traffic scenarios in the cloud
 - [ ] RADAR simulation